msb2kml/Msb2And/README.md

 Then there are 2 buttons: "**Forget it**" and "**Record it**".
 The files are not recorded or erased if "**Forget it**" is pushed and kept if the other button is pushed.

+# Simulation
+This could be useful to test the configuration of the application without the need of a new flight.
+When you chose to make a simulation you are presented with a selection process for the file to use, similar to a File Explorer.
+Only the files with a name like "MSB_xxxx.csv" are considered.

+While the simulation is running, you could pause it.
+When you restart, you could skip some time from the flight.

 # Library
 This application make use of the library